Simon Morgan: Career

 After finishing within three points of the play-offs in 1994–95 under Ian Branfoot, the club had slipped to 23rd by February 1996, and eventually appointed Micky Adams as manager, who helped them finish 17th.
 The team was promoted to the Second Division in 1997.
-The club was then bought by Mohamed Al Fayed, which was followed by Fulham's rise into the Premier League in 2001; with Morgan playing an integral role throughout as one of a back three alongside Welsh international defenders Andy Melville, Kit Symons and Chris Coleman.
-In January 1999, as runaway leaders of division 2 (tier 3 of the football pyramid), Fulham secured a shock 0 - 2 victory to knock Aston Villa (then joint top of the Premier League) out of the FA cup.
-Morgan, a Birmingham City FC supporter (from a family of Aston Villa fans), scored the first goal after 8 minutes, with Steve Hayward adding the second just before half time.
+The club was then bought by Mohamed Al Fayed, which was followed by Fulham's rise into the Premier League in 2001, with Morgan playing an integral role in a back line alongside Welsh international defenders Chris Coleman, Andy Melville and Kit Symons.
+In January 1999, as runaway leaders of Division 2 (tier 3 of the football pyramid), Fulham secured a shock 2 - 0 victory away at Villa Park to knock a full strength Aston Villa - then top of the Premier League - out of the FA cup.
+Morgan, a Birmingham City FC supporter from a family of Aston Villa fans, scored the first goal after 8 minutes, with Steve Hayward adding the second just before half time.
 Due to injury, Morgan only played once in Fulham's victorious 2000–01 Division One campaign, coming on as a substitute against Wolverhampton Wanderers, which earned him the Man of the Match award despite playing only 13 minutes.
 Known for his unwavering loyalty and humble personality, he is still affectionately referred to as "Mr Fulham" by Fulham fans.